Bui-lab/SiliFish/README.md

 Please refer to https://github.com/Bui-lab/SiliFish/blob/main/3rd%20PARTY%20LICENSE for the licence information.)

 ## Outputs
-### 2D and 3D Models
+### 2D and 3D Renderings

 It is possible to check the accuracy of the model generated visually by the 2D and 3D outputs of the generated model.

 <img src="https://raw.githubusercontent.com/Bui-lab/SiliFish/main/Snapshots/3DModel.png">

-(2D and 3D models use force-graph (https://github.com/vasturiano/force-graph) and 3d-force-graph (https://github.com/vasturiano/3d-force-graph) libraries.
+(2D and 3D renderings use force-graph (https://github.com/vasturiano/force-graph) and 3d-force-graph (https://github.com/vasturiano/3d-force-graph) libraries.
 Please refer to https://github.com/Bui-lab/SiliFish/blob/main/3rd%20PARTY%20LICENSE for the licence information.)